agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 y_ <span style="color: #333333">=</span> tf<span style="color: #333333">.</span>placeholder(tf<span style="color: #333333">.</span>float32, [<span style="color: #007020">None</span>, nClass])
 </pre></div>

 The <code>tf.train.shuffle_batch</code> function is being used to get a randomly selected batch of 100 images from the data set.
-The other parameters can be adjusted for performance as described [here](https://www.tensorflow.org/versions/r0.11/api_docs/python/io_ops.html#shuffle_batch).
+The other parameters in this function call can be adjusted for performance as described [here](https://www.tensorflow.org/versions/r0.11/api_docs/python/io_ops.html#shuffle_batch).

 We are now ready to define the model.
 First, the simple model  (adapted from "MNIST For ML Beginners"):